Leveraging Internet Principles to Build a Quantum Network

 \subsection{Putting it all together}

-Now that we have introduced all the architectural elements, we summarize in Fig.~\ref{fig:flow_diagram} all events, actions, and interactions accompanying the lifespan of a q-datagram.
+Now that we have introduced all the architectural elements, we summarize in Fig.~\ref{fig:flow_diagram} all events, actions, and interactions that accompany the lifespan of a q-datagram.
 The diagram simplifies Link and Physical layers by only showing the components interacting with the layers above.
-Adding \ac{LLEG} and a more detailed Physical layer would complicate the flow and tie the description to a specific hardware platform, which is not the purpose of this work.